ECCC-MSC/open-data/docs/msc-data/coastal-flooding/readme_coastal-flooding-risk-index-datamart_en.md

 * __Z__: Time zone (UTC hour)
 * __MSC__: Constant character string for Meteorological Service of Canada, the data source
 * __CoastalFloodRiskIndex__ : Constant string indicating the name of the product contained in the files, i.e. the coastal flooding risk index.
-* __SPC-code__: Identifier of the Storm Prediction Center responsible for issuing and distributing the product [aspc, nlwo, ospc, paspc, pspc, qspc].
+* __SPC-code__: Identifier of the Storm Prediction Center responsible for issuing and distributing the product [ASPC, NLWO, OSPC, PASPC, PSPC, QSPC].
 See list of issuing offices below
 * __coverage-code__: Region covered for the coastal flooding risk index.
 See list of regions covered for each issuing office below
 * __PTxxxH__ : Validity time
      * __PTxxxHxxM__: Validity time with minutes